sourcegraph/about/blogposts/2020/code-search-turned-code-checker.md

 to see how the same patterns are found.
 For `staticcheck` to be effective, the project typically needs to be built first (my experience was that running `staticcheck` on individual files can be hit-and-miss, and understandably so).
 I didn't like the idea of doing all that work, so I punted.
-It does nicely motivate why less precise, but quicker code check workflows appeal.<sup>5</sup>
+It does highlight the appeal of quicker, but less precise code check workflows.<sup>5</sup>

 ### Takeaway